+Great table.
+Unfortunately you did not include a paragraph for inference/discussion of the table.

+Final Score: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.